ABorrel/CompDESC/README.md

 - 11-01-21: Add composition descriptors
 - 13-04-21: add option to build png without bg
 - 20-05-21: Add fingerprint
+- 24-06-21: update OPERA 2.7 and test on python 3.9

 ## to do list
 - check if the function getLdesc do not distrub project
-- add operating system test in the class~~
+- ~~add operating system test in the class~~
 - ~~add OPERA tox prediction => for now only physico-chem properties~~
 - ~~URGENT: FIX OPERA ERROR WITH CDK~~
+- remove molvs dependancy to use native rdkit with more cleaning option

 ## Usefull command lines
 $python -m unittest tests/testChemical.py #unit test on Chemical class